getchip/DIP-Docs/source/includes/_vga.md

   * 720x400

 ## Hack It
+The VGA DIP is hackable.
+There are breakouts for the headers and a small proto-board area so you can add some simple circuits.
+There's also access to the RGB signals for extra colorful fun!
+Here are a couple example hacks that bring joy and utility to your VGA DIP.

+### RGB Trim Pots
 Heat up your soldering iron, the VGA DIP is hackable.
 You may have noticed the pads suitably spaced for 10K trim pots, and the RGB breakouts.
 Here's a photo guide to soldering up some trim pots so you can manually adjust the individual red, green, and blue levels in the image.
 You can find [these pots](http://www.bourns.com/docs/Product-Datasheets/3386.pdf) at vendors such as [digikey](http://www.digikey.com/product-detail/en/bourns-inc/3386P-1-103TLF/3386P-103TLF-ND/1232547) and [mouser](http://www.mouser.com/ProductDetail/Bourns/3386P-1-103TLF/?qs=sGAEpiMZZMvygUB3GLcD7rufck0TIBKysL9OZJpl%2f%2fo%3d)

 Trim pots are able to go in one way on TOP of the PCB for accessibility.